 So...when is someone going to make a sitcom about single people that isn’t focused on the fact that they’re single?

-It’s not Insecure’s fault though, all sitcoms about single people are like this and I find that incredible annoying.
+It’s not Insecure’s fault though, all sitcoms about single people are like this and I find that incredibly annoying.
 I first realized it a couple years ago when I decided to rewatch all of Girlfriends, a show that I remembered being about the sisterhood between a group of beautiful, educated, successful Black women.
-That kind of representation was so important for a little Black girl, like me, to see at that time.
+That kind of representation was so important for a little Black girl like me to see at that time.
 However, watching it as an adult was so disappointing because I realized the majority of the show was about them trying to find men!

 Sitcoms that aren’t based on a family dynamic usually focus on a group of single friends as they fumble through love, work, and friendships.
 But, why does it always feel like “love” is in all caps on these shows and the other aspects of life are just filler?
 It’s so frustrating to me that Issa and Molly are supposed to be best friends but if you add up the amount of time they spend talking to each other about their love lives vs literally anything else, the disproportion is ridiculous.
 Is complaining about niggas all that (cis-heteronormative *cough cough*) sisterhood is about?
 Is love/sex/romance the biggest part of young single people’s lives?

 My little cynical, anti-everything self is tempted to roll my eyes, cross my arms and say, “Not I!
 I’m more interesting than that!”
 But I don’t know...maybe I’m not.
-Even though I’ve cut out a lot of those romantical things from my diet now, do I still talk about my lack of participation just as much as others talk about their participation?
+Although I’ve cut a lot of those romantical things from my diet, do I talk about not dating just as much as others talk about their dating lives?
 Do my friends and I discuss relationships more than we talk to each other about work and our art and projects and other feelings?
 Do I think about love more than I think about the other things that are (supposedly) more important to me?
 I really want to say HELL NO, but I’m honestly not sure.